neverRare/kiwen-suwi/README.md

 On [Chess.com], Kiwen Suwi is very unlikely to get added.
 So one have to customize it with third-party browser extension.
 Please read the note and warning before following the instruction.

 **⚠ WARNING**: Do this at your own risk.
 While I ensure these methods works without problems.
 I won't be responsible if anything wrong happens.
+Still, you may open an issue if you've encountered an issue.

 **Note**: These methods won't customize some pieces shown in the site: It won't change the pieces shown in homepage for example.